Skip to main content

 9. Cracks in the foundation.
 This can indicate structural movement that has occurred in the past and can indicate continuing issues.

-Call Accu-Spec today @ 865-453-9965 to schedule an inspection of your new home before you buy so we can help you “avoid the money pit”.
+Please book with us to provide a comprehensive inspection of your new home before you buy so we can help you “avoid the money pit”.

 Comments